wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *2:15 a.m. – Mile 0: Mount Whitney trailhead (8,360 ft / 2,548 m)* </center>

 For a few hours, we navigated the mountain trail by relying completely on our trusty headlamps.
+We strained our ears for signs of a thunderstorm which would stop our hike cold and sadden us deeply.

 <img src="/whitney/night_crossing.jpg" alt=""
 title="" class="center_norm_rounded"/>